toth12/mining_testimonial_fragments_of_the_holocaust/README.md

 python3 get_document_frequencies.py
 ```

-To identify recurrence in the data, as a first step lemmas above the median document frequency are idenfied.
+To identify recurrence in the data, as a first step lemmas above the median document frequency are identified.
 This method computes the document frequency of all lemmas identified by Stanford Parser (i.e. not words!) (multiword expressions included), all adjectives (multiword expressions excluded), all verbs (multiword expressions excluded), all nouns (multiword expressions excluded).
 The method first obtains specific word groups from each document of the corpus and creates a gensim dictionary.
 Each gensim dictionary is pruned; terms present in less than 10 documents or more than 95% of all documents are excluded; median document frequency is calculated after excluding these extremes.
 Original - not pruned -  gensim dictionary models are saved into Data/Output:
 * gensimdictionary_all_verbs
 * gensimdictionary_all_words_with_phrases
 * gensimdictionary_all_adjectives